refkinscallv/NFC/README.md

-# NFC - Null Form Checker fo JavaScript
+# NFC - Null Form Checker for JavaScript

 NFC (Null Form Checker) is a JavaScript script designed to simplify the validation of null values in HTML forms, particularly those implemented with AJAX/jQuery.
 This script aids in ensuring that user-filled forms do not contain null values in their form elements when submitted asynchronously.